IHE/ITI.SeR/SeR.md

 ### 3.79.1 Scope

-This transaction is used by the Authorization Decisions Verifier to query for Access Decsions Decisions, granted and managed by the Authorization Decisions Manager.
+This transaction is used by the Authorization Decisions Verifier to query for Authorization Decisions, granted and managed by the Authorization Decisions Manager.
 These Authorization Decisions are created to disclose specific clinical data.